 They are ready when they achieve an even golden color, in about 25-30 minutes, however, each oven is different, please focus on the texture and color, as opposed to time.

-Pro tip: Once the tart cases are baked, use a potato peeler to sharpen the edges of the tart and make them look super neat
+💡 Top Tip: Once the tart cases are baked, use a potato peeler to sharpen the edges of the tart and make them look super neat

-5. How to prepare the tart filling
+5. How to prepare the cheesy filling

 Preparing the filling of the Hokkaido Baked Cheese tarts is very similar to making pastry cream and as a result, the cheesy filling will get a custardy, super creamy, and silky texture, absolutely out of this world!